-Blockchain technology is rapidly gaining traction in India, with key industries such as banking, education, healthcare, automotive, and retail investigating its potential benefits.
+Blockchain technology is rapidly gaining traction in Malaysia, with key industries such as banking, education, healthcare, automotive, and retail investigating its potential benefits.
 However, when it comes to Blockchain technology application, the media and entertainment sector is frequently one of the most underappreciated.

 An overview of Blockchain technology